Assistant Dean of Students for First Generation and Military Affiliated InitiativesContact

 Originally from Davenport, Iowa, she earned her undergraduate degree from Loras College with majors in education and special education; Julie began her career teaching and coaching at the high school level.
 She went on to earn graduate degrees in School Administration and Transitional Programming for Adolescents with Disabilities.

-Prior to launching the Cardinal First program and overseeing military-affiliated students, Julie was a faculty member in the Department of Education for 17 years where she designed and taught all courses related to teaching students with disabilities and she spearheaded the implementation of the special education minor (LBS endorsement) at North Central.
+Prior to her current role, Julie was a faculty member in the Department of Education for 17 years where she designed and taught all courses related to teaching students with disabilities and she spearheaded the implementation of the special education minor (LBS endorsement) at North Central.

 - Teaching Children with Special Learning Needs in the General Education Classroom (EDN330)